 Nothing is better than making your own furniture.
-Creating something that is functional, customized, and budget friendly is a win-win.
-This rustic modern side table is on point and the perfect addition to your living room or bedroom.
+Creating something that is functional, customized, and budget-friendly is a win-win.
+This rustic modern side table with a wooden slab and hairpin legs is on point and the perfect addition to your living room or bedroom.
 Add a bold color pop to the legs or keep them a neutral color to go with any decor style!

 - wood slab from a large log or tree stump

 - paint brush

 - 6 screws

 - drill or impact driver with phillips head bit and regular bit

 Instructions step by step to craft a side table: